 If you’re someone who craves crunchy, salty snacks – then you have to try these.
 They have the perfect amount of crisp, they’re spicy from the pepper, and just a little bit salty… plus they’re SO simple to make!

-- 2-4 cups of kale (approx 6 large stems) ripped into 1 inch pieces
+- 2-4 cups of kale (approximately 6 large stems) ripped into 1 inch pieces

 - olive oil spray